cmulholla/Library-Sale-Finder/README.md

 ## Features

 - **Electron Application**: Built with Electron, providing a native desktop application experience across Windows, macOS, and Linux.
-- **Data Scraping and Parsing**: The user uploads an HTML document which is parsed by JSDOM
+- **Data Scraping and Parsing**: The user uploads an HTML document which JSDOM parses
 - **Data Storage**: Stores parsed data in a CSV file, reducing the need for repeated uploading.
 - **Interactive Map Visualization**: Displays book sales data on an interactive map using Leaflet.js, offering a user-friendly interface for exploring events.
 - **Electron Forge Integration**: Uses Electron Forge for building, running, and packaging the application, streamlining development and deployment processes.